livetrails/targetj/README.md

 ## Why TargetJ?

-Imagine building a front-end project using a single approach for API integration, animations, event handling, and more—without having to manage asynchronous calls, loops, callbacks, promises, timeouts, CSS, HTML attributes, tags, or HTML nesting.
-That’s exactly what TargetJ offers: it simplifies the entire development process with a new paradigm.
+Imagine building a single-page web app using a unified approach for API integration, animations, event handling, and more—without having to manage asynchronous calls, loops, callbacks, promises, timeouts, state management, CSS, HTML attributes, tags, or HTML nesting.
+That’s exactly what TargetJ offers: it simplifies the entire development process with a new, simplified paradigm.

 ## What are targets?